cpetrich/counterfeit_DS18B20/README.md

 ### Family A: Authentic Maxim DS18B20
 * ROM pattern: 28-tt-tt-ss-ss-00-00-crc
 * Scratchpad register:  ``(<byte 0> + <byte 6>) & 0x0f == 0`` after all successful temperature conversions, and ``0x00 < <byte 6> <= 0x10``.
 * Returns "Trim1" and "Trim2" values if queried with function codes 0x93 and 0x68, respectively.
-The bit patterns are very similar to each other within a production run, and Trim2 is unlikely to equal 0xff.
+The bit patterns are very similar to each other within a production run.
+Trim2 is currently less likely to equal 0xff than Trim1.
+Trim2 was 0xDB or 0xDC around 2011 through 2013 or later, and has been 0x74 (possibly 0x73 occasionally) since at least 2017 (all with ``C4`` die).
-* Temperature offset of current batches is as shown on the [Maxim FAQ](https://www.maximintegrated.com/en/support/faqs/ds18b20-faq.html) page, i.e. approx. +0.1 °C at 0 °C (*i.e., not as shown on the datasheet.
+* Temperature offset of current batches (2019) is as shown on the [Maxim FAQ](https://www.maximintegrated.com/en/support/faqs/ds18b20-faq.html) page, i.e. approx. +0.1 °C at 0 °C (*i.e., not as shown on the datasheet.
 The plot on the datasheet stems from production runs at the time of introduction of the sensor 10+ years ago.*).
 Very little if any temperature discretization noise.
-* Polling after function code 0x44 indicates approx. 600 ms for a 12-bit temperature conversion.
+* Polling after function code 0x44 indicates a spread of 590-610 ms between sensors for a 12-bit temperature conversion at room temperature.
+Conversion time is easily repeatable for individual chips.
+Lower resolutions cut the time in proportion, i.e. 11 bit-conversions take half the time.
 * It appears the chip returns a temperature of 127.94 °C (=0x07FF / 16.0) if a temperature conversion was unsuccessful (e.g. due to power stability issues which arise reproducibly in "parasitic power" mode with *multiple* DS18B20 if Vcc is left floating rather than tied to ground.
 Note that the datasheet clearly states that Vcc is to be tied to GND in parasitic mode.).

 - Example ROM: 28-13-9B-BB-0B **-00-00-** 1F